Graylog2/documentation/pages/getting_started/stream_alerts.rst

 Going Further
 ^^^^^^^^^^^^^
-If you want to configure an SMTP server, you can refer to the :doc:`this documentation <../installation/graylog_ctl>`.
+If you want to configure an SMTP server, you can refer to :ref:`graylog-ctl`.

 If you want to make this stream active, just go back to Streams and where you see the stream name, click the green *Start stream* button.